The gross return based on opening NAV:

 Commodity allocation is not a key driver in terms of investment decision.
 Commodity allocation is a derivate of deal making with a specific client.
 Country allocation plays a larger role for diversification purposes.
 Country risk is a bigger driver of overall risk management.
 Should risk increase substantially within a country (i.e. an increase in political risk), credit default risk and market risk will both rise, increasing Barak’s overall risk exposure regardless of how thoroughly we have diversified our commodity portfolio within that country.
 Commodity allocation at this stage of the fund is fairly random and driven by client demand (which is currently in itself diverse enough for our purposes).

 100% of the portfolio is in USD (0% hedged on exchanges, all our products/commodities are however forward sold to 3rd party off takers or the client himself at a fixed margin).
 All trades are USD denominated and our clients carry any and all currency risk should they wish to invest our USD debt into another currency.
+Add: Barak may assist the underlying client to hedge against local currency, but does not itself take direct currency exposure on a transaction.

 100% hedged against commodity prices.
 The Fund is hedged against commodity price risk by the inherent nature of its trade finance transactions, which are market neutral.
 All commodities are purchased from clients at the start of a transaction at a fixed price and forward sold to these clients or approved 3rd party off-taker at the same price plus an agreed margin.
 Therefore the fund does not partake in any market price fluctuations of the underlying commodity and avoids market price risk exposure.